310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Kanata %}
-Okaaay.
-You could have just told me normally, though.
+okaaay. you could have just told me normally, though.

-You are all excited, too, huh?
-You even threw candy at me.
+you are all excited, too, huh? you even threw candy at me.

-You should not throw food like that, okay?
-This is punishment for your prank~♪
+you should not throw food like that, okay? this is punishment for your prank~♪
 {% endbubble %}

 {% bubble Shinobu %}
-Wawa--?!
+Wawa—?!
 Please do not tickle me!
 I am ticklish underneath my arms!

 I give up, I give up!!
 Shinkai-donoo~!
 Ahahaha!! ☆
 {% endbubble %}